cf7/cf7/README.md

 ### Deployment

 Our plan was to deploy with Heroku, but unfortunately, we never made it to deployment.
 The semester ended and our department required that we spend our last semester working on a solo project.
-I spent the final months of school writing a test harness for the app, converting some of its pages to ReactJS, and onboarding underclassmen external freelancers who might be interested in carrying the project further.
+I spent the final months of school writing a test harness for the app, converting some of its pages to ReactJS, and onboarding underclassmen and external freelancers who might be interested in carrying the project further.

 In the end, the project was never completed, but the staff at SPY were so inspired by our effort that they used our work and insights to apply for a grant for a company to develop the system for them.

 I learned a great many lessons from this project.
-Above all it peaked my interest in the affects of human organizing on resulting technologies.
-(This is partly why I went off to get my masters degree to learn about the social realities that structure our latent technologies.)
+Above all, it peaked my interest in the affects of human organizing on resulting technologies.
+(This is partly why I went off to get my masters degree to learn about the social realities that structure our technological infrastructure.)